 And the closest we get is an hour’s all-in wrestling and saber-practice a day.

-“It shall be done, excellency,” he said, making a Russian-style bow—old fashioned Russian style, revived by the exiles here—with his hat in his hand.
+“It shall be done, excellency,” he said, making a deep Russian-style bow with his hat in his hand.

-That formula meant he would take it to the current drop-box where the embassy liaison would pick it up.
+That invoice-supplier formula meant the other Ernst would take it to the current drop-box where the embassy liaison would pick it up.

 “And no wasting time!”